How to Create a Killer Brochure

 Know your target audience

-While brainstorming and doing anything else related to your brochure, always keep your audience in mind.
+While brainstorming and doing anything else related to your brochure design, always keep your audience in mind.
 It is a good idea to classify your audience on the basis of age, education, gender, interests etc.

 Classifying the audience helps your select the right kind of copy and pictures that would have maximum impact on them.